 Desert Smash brings together Hollywood and pro tennis to benefit USTA Foundation

-Desert Smash, the legendary star-studded charity tennis experience, returns March 2–3, 2026 for its 22nd annual celebration at the world-renowned La Quinta Resort & Club.
+Desert Smash, the legendary star-studded charity tennis experience, returned March 2–3, 2026 for its 22nd annual celebration at the world-renowned La Quinta Resort & Club.

-Other notable famous faces expected to attend include Jon Lovitz, Cheri Oteri, Yvonne Orji, Gavin Rossdale, Eric McCormack, Lance Bass, former NFL stars Reggie Bush and Jarvis Landry, Flava Flav, and more.
+Other notable celebrities attending included Lily Collins, Jon Lovitz, Cheri Oteri, Yvonne Orji, Gavin Rossdale, Eric McCormack, Lance Bass.

 “Desert Smash has grown into a globally recognized entertainment experience where sport, culture, and purpose meet,” said Ryan Macaulay, Desert Smash founder.
 “This March, we’re channelling that energy to benefit the USTA Foundation—and have a great time while doing good.”